 How wrong I was!

-The internet in the hotel was so much quicker than at home and the mobile signal was almost everywhere, bouncing between 3G and 4G.
+The internet in the hotel was so much quicker than at home and the mobile signal was almost everywhere, mostly top speed.

 Everyone has a smartphone, everyone has an Instagram profile.